danielatrivella/np3_ligand/np3_LigPCDS/README.md

 *Parameters:*

  1. xyz_labels_path: The path to the data folder called 'ligands/xyz_<valid ligand list csv name>' where the ligands .xyz files with their atomic positions and structure labels are located.
-It must also contain the CSV file with the valid ligands list and their grid sizing and position.
+It must also contain the CSV file with the list of valid ligands and their grid sizing and position.
 This file is named as '<valid ligand list csv name>_box_class_freq.csv' and is expected to be the output of the 'run_vocabulary_encode_ligands.py' script.
 Mandatory columns = 'ligID', 'ligCode', 'entry', 'filter_quality', 'x', 'y', 'z', 'x_bound', 'y_bound','z_bound';
- 2. output_ligPCDS_path: The path to the data folder where the point clouds of the final images of the ligands in quantile rank scale are be stored ('data/lig_pcds' or other);
+ 2. output_ligPCDS_path: The path to the data folder where the point clouds of the final representations of the ligands in quantile rank scale are be stored ('data/lig_pcds' or other);
  3. num_parallel: (optional) The number of processors to use for multiprocessing parallelization (default to 2);
- 4. draw_pc: (optional) Boolean True or False to draw the images point clouds.
-If True, enable drawing the final images of the ligands and color them using their labels.
-If False, do not draw the images (default to False).
+ 4. draw_pc: (optional) Boolean True or False to draw the ligands 3D point clouds.
+If True, enable drawing the final representations of the ligands and color them using their labels.
+If False, do not draw them (default to False).

 *Output:*

 One file is created inside the xyz_labels_path folder:
-- One CSV file named '<valid ligand list csv name>_box_class_freq_qRankTested.csv' containing the **list of valid ligands** that had their final images successfully created and tested.
+- One CSV file named '<valid ligand list csv name>_box_class_freq_qRankTested.csv' containing the **list of valid ligands** that had their final representations successfully created and tested.
-This table also signalizes any found error or missing data, and contains the values of the computed metrics by image type;
+This table also signalizes any found error or missing data, and contains the values of the computed metrics by representation type;

 It will print to the screen the inconsistencies found for each valid ligand in the xyz_folder_path folder.